"Tax planning" is a commonly used term, but it is not well understood.

 To learn more about the advantages of tax planning, contact a

-San Jose tax planning attorney from WealthPLAN.
+San Jose tax planning attorney from WealthPLAN, PC.
 Attorney Frank Doyle is certified by the State Bar of

 California Board of Legal Specialization in